RMF2PT/rmf2pt.github.io/about.md

 You can find the source code for some of my works at:
 {% include icon-github.html username="rmf2pt" %}

-If you are interested in my work or just want to share ideas, you can always reach me at {% include icon-twitter.html username="rmf2pt" %}
+If you are interested in my work or just want to share ideas, you can always reach me at: {% include icon-twitter.html username="rmf2pt" %}